zuozhenggh/learning-library/data-management-library/goldengate/veridata-install-connections/ggv-install-veridata/ggv-install-veridata.md

 4. Click **Next** to continue.
 5. Select either installation type (Fusion Middleware infrastructure With Examples or Fusion Middleware Infrastructure).
 Towards the end of this step, the Oracle WebLogic Server gets installed.
     ![](./images/4FMWScreen4_InstallationType.png " ")
 6. Wait for the progress bar to reach 100%.
 The Java version required is 1.7 or higher.
-Click **Next** to continue to the **Prerequisistes Checks** screen.
+Click **Next** to continue to the **Prerequisites Checks** screen.
     ![](./images/5FMWScreen5_PrerequisitesChecks.png " ")
 7. Click **Next** to continue to the **Installation Summary** screen.
     ![](./images/6FMWScreen6_InstallationSummary.png " ")